When it comes to apparitions, spectres and ghosts, the only thing that is predictable is their unpredictability.

 As a journeyman scrivener I must bow to their superior wisdom or remain unpublished.
 But in the expectation that your reading tastes are somewhat better than what modern editing trends assume, I present a tale of Southern ghosts by a master of sardonic horror—Ambrose Bierce.

 Bierce is best known for his biting satire and his macabre Civil War Tales filled with deadly ironies.
 Yet Bierce also wrote quite a bit about the South, even though he is not considered a Southern author by any means.
 He survived four years of the “blood-stained period” tramping all about the South, including Nashville, and continuing on well after the war the shadow of death lingered on in his mind, spilling out onto the pages of his short stories.
 This is not a tale of the Civil War, but it does take place in Nashville, a city he knew quite well during the war.
 I think we may safely class it as a choice piece of Southern Gothic, even if it was written by a Yankee.

 In honor of Bierce, Dixie and Halloween, therefore, I reprint this, one of Bierce’s best ghost stories.
+The story, The Moonlit Road, is a classic tale of Southern Gothic, so much so that it has even spawned a modern Atlanta-based website dedicated to Southern horror that was inspired by it.
 If you are a Bierce devotee, forgive me, for doubtless you have read it before; but it is worth re-reading nonetheless.
-I fear it would be rejected out of hand by a modern trade editor, for it relates the story from multiple points of view.
+I fear it would be rejected out of hand by most modern trade editors, for it relates the story from multiple points of view.
 But if Bierce’s narrative technique was good enough for filmmaker Akira Kurosawa, I trust you may find it equally edifying as well.